 Q: CD rates are in the tank, and we have an aversion to risk, no pension to speak of, but a solid amount of savings.
 Should a retired couple consider an annuity as an income producer?

 A: If you can find an annuity that provides you with an adequate amount of income, it would certainly be worth considering.
 The catch is that like everything else, annuities have seen their income yields shrink a great deal in recent years.

 Annuities are investment products created by insurance companies.
 They have certain tax deferral features, but that would not be particularly relevant if you were investing for immediate income.
 There are both fixed and variable annuities, with the words "fixed" and "variable" pertaining to the type of return you would receive.
 Obviously, a fixed annuity would have the income features most comparable to a certificate of deposit (CD), but it is not apparent that fixed annuities have an advantage over CDs.

-According to the FDIC, average CD rates these days range from 0.06 percent for one-month CDs, to 0.77 percent for five-year CDs.
-At the five-year end of the range, you can do about a percentage point better than the average if you shop around for the best CD rates.
+At the five-year end of the range for CD terms, you can do about a percentage point better than the average if you shop around for the best CD rates.